 Research studies can either be knowledge or evaluation:

-If you comment on what the studies shows, and what it supports and challenges about the theory in question, this shows evaluation.
+- If you comment on what the studies show and what it supports and challenges the theory in question, this shows evaluation.

-Proactive interference (pro=forward) is where old learning prevents recall of more recent information.
+- Proactive interference (pro=forward) is where old learning prevents the recall of more recent information.
 When what we already know interferes with what we are currently learning – where old memories disrupt new memories.

-Retroactive interference (retro=backward) is where new learning prevents recall of previously learned information.
-In other words, later learning interferes with earlier learning - where new memories disrupt old memories.
+- Retroactive interference (retro=backward) is where new learning prevents the recall of previously learned information.
+In other words, later learning interferes with earlier learning – where new memories disrupt old memories.

 Proactive and retroactive Interference is thought to be more likely to occur where the memories are similar, for example: confusing old and new telephone numbers.
 Chandler (1989) stated that students who study similar subjects at the same time often experience interference.
 French and Spanish are similar types of material which makes interference more likely.